kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 ```

-## Signing Transactions
+## Signing transactions

-After creating the command, you need to sign it using the appropriate private keys.
+After creating the command, you need to sign it using the appropriate secret keys.
 The signing process is usually managed with a wallet.
-Kadena has two protocols for
-signing transactions, each serving different purposes:
+Kadena has two protocols for signing transactions, each serving different purposes:

-- **Sign API**: This API allows users to send their sign requests to the wallet.
+- **Sign API**: The Sign API allows users to send their sign requests to the wallet.
   The wallet is then responsible for creating and signing the transaction
   simultaneously.
 With this approach, the wallet has more freedom, making it
   more suitable for simple transactions.

-- **Quicksign**: This API is designed to give dApps full control over the
-  command, with the wallet only responsible for adding signatures.
-This is the
+- **Quicksign**: The Quicksign API is designed to give applications full control over the command, with the wallet only responsible for adding signatures.
-  recommended method if you are using the command builder from this library.
+  This is the recommended method if you are using the command builder from this library.

 Wallets typically have their own API for communicating with applications.
 You can use the API provided by the wallet, or, depending on the wallet, use one of the wallet-specific wrapper functions for convenience.